Chart Color Schemes

 Bombala hosts an older demographic, ranking in the top quartile nationwide

-Bombala's median age is 48 years, which is older than Rest of NSW's median age of 43 and significantly higher than the Australian median of 38.
-The age profile shows that the 65-74 year-olds are particularly prominent, making up 15.2% of the population, while the 15-24 group is smaller at 9.8%.
-This concentration of 65-74 year-olds is higher than the national average of 9.4%.
-Post-2021 Census data shows that the 25 to 34 age group has grown from 9.6% to 11.0%, and the 75 to 84 cohort increased from 8.1% to 9.5%.
-Conversely, the 55 to 64 cohort has declined from 16.1% to 13.9%, and the 5 to 14 group dropped from 12.3% to 10.6%.
-Demographic modeling suggests that Bombala's age profile will evolve significantly by 2041.
-The 25 to 34 age cohort is projected to grow steadily, expanding by 88 people (32%) from 278 to 367.
-Senior residents aged 65 and above will drive 54% of population growth, underscoring demographic aging trends.
-Meanwhile, both the 15 to 24 and 55 to 64 age groups are expected to see reduced numbers.
+Bombala's median age is 48 years, which is notably older than Rest of NSW's median age of 43 and significantly higher than the Australian median age of 38.
+The age profile shows that individuals aged 65-74 make up a particularly prominent group at 15.2%, while those aged 15-24 are comparatively smaller at 9.8% compared to Rest of NSW.
+This concentration of individuals aged 65-74 is well above the national average of 9.4%.
+Post-2021 Census data indicates that the age group of 25 to 34 has grown from 9.6% to 11.0% of the population, while those aged 75 to 84 increased from 8.1% to 9.5%.
+Conversely, the age group of 55 to 64 has declined from 16.1% to 13.9%, and individuals aged 5 to 14 have dropped from 12.3% to 10.6%.
+Demographic modeling suggests that Bombala's age profile will undergo significant changes by the year 2041.
+The age group of 25 to 34 is projected to grow steadily, with an increase of 93 people (34%) from 273 to 367 individuals.
+Senior residents aged 65 and above are expected to drive 52% of population growth, highlighting the trend towards demographic aging.
+Meanwhile, both age groups of 45 to 54 and 5 to 14 are projected to see a reduction in numbers.